TwoShades/TwoShades/README.md

 MongoDB - Find, Aggregation Pipeline, Indexing

 🖼️ Design:
-Photoshop - Basics of lighting, Crop, Removing Background Illustrator - Creation of Logo using vectors
+Photoshop - Basics of lighting, Crop, Removing Background <br>
+Illustrator - Creation of Logo using vectors
 Adobe XD - Capacity to build a functional mockup of an application